dotnetcurry/winrt-semantic-zoom-control/README.md

 winrt-toast-notifications
 =========================

-A Sample demonstrating how to use Toast Notifications in a simple
+A Sample demonstrating how to use the Semantic Zoom control to show groups of data